Cryt1c/distributedsystems/dslab14/readme.txt

 I hope that won't be to big of a problem in the next assignment.
 Hopefully i didn't skip anything on the assigment. :( I really enjoyed programming this thing.
 So have fun with it. :D

+We used the decorator-pattern for the tcp channels, as suggested in the assessment.
+In Client.java you can turn off the Base64 Encoding by setting the variable useBase64 to false.